 - 1. United States Treasury bills, bonds notes, or any other obligation or security issued by the United States Treasury, or any other obligation guaranteed as to principal and interest by the United States; - 2.
 Bonds, notes, debentures, or any other obligations or securities issued by any federal government agency or instrumentality, including, but not limited to, Federal National Mortgage Association, Federal Home Loan Bank, Federal Farm Credit Bank, Federal Home Loan Mortgage Corporation, and Government National Mortgage Association.
-All federal agency securities shall be direct issuances of federal government agencies or instrumentalities;
+All federal agency securities shall be direct issuances of federal government agencies or instrumentalities; - 3.
+No-load money market mutual funds consisting exclusively of obligations described in (1) or (2) and repurchase agreements secured by such obligations, provided that investments in securities described in this division are made only through eligible institutions; - 4.
+Time certificates of deposit or savings or deposit accounts including, but not limited to, passbook accounts; - 5.
+Bonds and other obligations of the State of Ohio, and with certain limitations bonds and other obligations of political subdivisions of the State of Ohio; - 6.
+The State Treasurer's investment pool (STAR Ohio); - 7.
+Certain bankers' acceptances and commercial paper notes for a period not to exceed one hundred eighty days in an amount not to exceed 40 percent of the interim monies available for investment at any one time if training requirements have been met; and - 8.
+Written repurchase agreements in the securities described in (1) or (2) provided the market value of the securities subject to the repurchase agreement must exceed the principal value of the agreement by at least two percent and be marked to market daily, and the term of the agreement must not exceed thirty days.

-Warren County, Ohio Notes to the Basic Financial Statements For the Year Ended December 31, 2021
+Warren County, Ohio

+Notes to the Basic Financial Statements For the Year Ended December 31, 2022